LucasManciniDaSilva/PokemonTeam/README.md

 # Overview

-Project developed to creating and updating pokemon teams according to your style
+Project developed to creating and updating pokemon teams according to your style.

 ## Build | maven

-Execute command `mvn clean install` to build the project
+Execute command `mvn clean install` to build the project.

 ### Database
 Go to the directory **src/main/resources/docker** and execute the command `docker-compose up -d`.